Murine respirovirus: Sendai virus proteolytic processing enzymes are often overexpressed in cancer cells.

 The fusion protein (F) of SeV is synthesized as an inactive precursor and is activated by proteolytic cleavage of the host cell serine proteases (see the section “Proteolytic cleavage by cellular proteases” below).
 Some of these proteases are overexpressed in malignant neoplasms.
 For example, transmembrane serine protease 2 (TMPRSS2), which is an F-protein-processing enzyme, is often overexpressed in prostate cancer cells.
 It is also overexpressed in some cell lines originating from various malignant neoplasms.
 Thus, it is highly expressed in bladder carcinoma, human colon carcinoma CaCo2 and breast carcinomas SK-BR-3, MCF7 and T-47d.
+TMPRSS2 is overexpressed in cervical and endocervical squamous cell carcinomas, along with colon, prostate, and rectum adenocarcinomas.
+It is also overexpressed in uterine corpus endometrial and uterine carcinosarcomas.
 Another F-protein-protease is tryptase beta 2 (TPSB2).
 This protease (with alias such as tryptase-Clara and mast cell tryptase) is expressed in normal club cells and mast cells, and in some cancers.
 It's especially high expression is observed in the human mast cell line HMC-1, and in the human erythroleukemia cell line HEL.
+The release of this tryptase from mast cells enhances tumor cell metastasis.
 Plasminogen (PLG), from which originates the mini-plasmin that can cleave the F-protein, is highly expressed in liver cancers.
 Its expression is also increased in a wide range of other malignant neoplasms.
 Factor X (F10) is frequently expressed in normal liver and in liver cancers.
 SeV constructs were created with a modified protease cleavage site.
 The modification allowed the recombinant virus to specifically infect cancer cells that expressed the corresponding proteases, which can cleave a modified protease cleavage site.